pkoning2/pydecnet/pydecnet/README.txt

-- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Bilquist bridge; via pcap; on Mac OS, via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP, UDP, or an actual UART); SIMH 3.9 payload-only DMC-11 emulation; Multinet over UDP (not recommended due to the fact that this protocol grossly violates the DECnet specifications) and over TCP.
+- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Bilquist bridge; via pcap; on Mac OS, via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP, UDP, or an actual UART); Multinet over UDP (not recommended due to the fact that this protocol grossly violates the DECnet specifications) and over TCP.

 - MOP on Ethernet, including console carrier and counters request.